Vacation rentals in Arizona

 John Riordan House Built in 1898 Vacant for 60 yrs

 Highest rentable space in Jerome.
 Authentically restored to it's original 1898 condition.
 House had been buried in mud since 1953 until the compete resurrection in 2012.
-The John Riordan House has obtained RATING IN THE EXCLUSIVE TOP 1% OF ALL AIRBNBS WORLDWIDE and the most 5 star reviews in Jerome.
+The John Riordan House has obtained the rating in the TOP 1% OF ALL AIRBNBS WORLDWIDE and the most 5 star reviews in Jerome.
 Enjoy the mile high weather and the 1200 square foot outside patios with fantastic 30 mile views of the entire Verde Valley.
 95 steps down to the upper part of town.

 Top guest favorite